qri-io/rfcs/text/0004-structured_data_io.md

 ### Stream & Top Level Data
 A _stream_ refers to refer to both a _reader_ and a _writer_ collectively.

-_Top Level_ refers to the first entry in a discrete set of data.
+_Top Level_ refers to the specific type of the outermost element in a structured piece of data.
 This data's top level is an _array_:
 ```json
 [
   {"a": 1},